We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The sections below look at some frequently asked questions about mattresses for those with heavier bodies.
+The sections below look at some common questions about mattresses for those with heavier bodies.

 What is the best type of mattress for people with heavier bodies?

-Choosing a mattress with a strong, durable structure is important for heavier people.
+Choosing a strong, durable mattress is important for heavier people.
 Some mattresses offer reinforced edges that can help prevent mattress sagging and offer greater stability.